-(2) Module exams
+- (2) Module exams

-(3) Case studies
+- (3) Term paper

-(4) Cumulative final exam
+- (4) Cumulative final exam

-Indirectly: Through use of an end of course student-completed evaluation survey
+Indirectly by an end of course student-completed evaluation survey

 Course Delivery: This course is asynchronously delivered online.
-Contact hours include 50 - 60 hours of reviewed module assignments with instructor feedback and video lectures.
-There are 6 additional contact hours composed of secure online exams as well as 6 hours of case studies.
+Contact hours include 40 - 50 hours of reviewed module assignments with instructor feedback and video lectures.
+There are 10 additional contact hours composed of secure online exams.

-Course Progression: It is the policy for all Portage Learning courses that only one (module lecture/final) exam is to be completed within a 48-hour period.
+Course Progression: It is the policy for all Portage Learning courses that only one (module/final) exam is to be completed within a 48-hour period.
 Research on the best practices in learning indicates that time is needed to process material for optimal learning.
 This means that once an exam has been completed, the next exam may not be opened or taken until 48 hours after the submission of the previous module exam.
 This allows for instructor feedback/class expectations as the student moves through the material.
 Instructors, like the College, are not available during the weekend; grading, therefore, is M-F and may take up to 72 hours during these days.
 Also, it is the policy of Portage Learning to support a minimum of 28 days to complete a course; this is not a negotiable time period.
 Please plan your time accordingly.